bunto/bunto/site/_docs/deployment-methods.md

 laptops$ git push deploy master
 {% endhighlight %}

-### Jekyll-hook
+### Bunto-hook

-You can also use jekyll-hook, a server that listens for webhook posts from GitHub, generates a website with Jekyll, and moves it somewhere to be published.
+You can also use bunto-hook, a server that listens for webhook posts from GitHub, generates a website with Bunto, and moves it somewhere to be published.
 Use this to run your own GitHub Pages-style web server.

 This method is useful if you need to serve your websites behind a firewall,